joshuaeckroth/csci221-website/lecture/drawbacks-of-object-orientation.markdown

 ![Circle-Ellipse diagram](/images/circle-ellipse-3.png "Circle-Ellipse diagram")

-The Circle class can reimplement these functions so that any call to `set_major_axis` also sets the minor axis (to the same value), and vice versa.
+The Circle class can re-implement these functions so that any call to `set_major_axis` also sets the minor axis (to the same value), and vice versa.
 The drawback of this approach is that the names `set_major_axis` and `set_minor_axis` do not truly apply to circles,